im-faix/Schoalrships_Providers/README.md

 Basic knowledge of HTML, CSS, and JavaScript.

-Installation Steps
-Clone the repository from GitHub to your local machine.

-Set up your database and import the provided schema.

-Configure your web server to serve the index.html file.

-Ensure your web server has the necessary permissions to access the files.

-Start the server and visit http://localhost in your browser to use the portal.

-How to Use
-Registration: Students fill out their details to create an account.

-Login: Use the created credentials to log in to the portal.

-Scholarship Search: View a list of scholarships that match your profile.

-Application: Click on the provided links to apply for scholarships.

-Support: Contact us for more information or assistance.

-Contributing to the Portal
-We encourage contributions from the community to improve the Scholarship Application Portal.
-Here's how you can help:

-Fork the repository on GitHub.

-Create a new branch for your feature or fix.

-Commit your changes with a descriptive message.

-Push your branch to GitHub.

-Open a pull request for your changes to be reviewed and merged.

 License Information
 This project is open-source under the MIT License.
 For more details, please refer to the LICENSE file.